Stephen-Njoroge/human_problems/README.md

 # human_problems
-a list of human problems that is easy to access with json
+a list of human problems that is easy to access with json for bots creators.